At some point in time you’re probably going to hear “mixing in key”, or “harmonic mixing” get thrown around a lot.

 Can I use Harmonic Mixing Software with a DJ Controller?

 Of course!
-However, not all DJ controllers work with different types of software programs.
+However, not all DJ controllers work with different types of software.
 While most will, ultimately, they work the best with the software they’re specifically designed for.
 But some models are more versatile than others.

 If you plan on using different software as opposed to what comes in your DJ controller package, then it’s important to ensure that the controller and software are compatible.
 If you’d like to learn more about controllers, how they work, and how to tell if the model you’re interested in will work for your harmonic mixing software, read my DJ controller buyer’s guide here.